 When I hate doing something that’s necessary, I find the best way to streamline it.
 I cut the fat as much as possible.
 (Pardon the pun.)

 So I’ve got some tips for simplifying.
-Plus I like to do cheap meal planning.
-What’s the point if you aren’t getting paid for all this work?
+And while we’re at it, let’s talk about doing cheap meal planning.
+Because what’s the point if you aren’t getting paid for all this work?

 Best Tips for Cheap Meal Planning to Save Time and Money.